The Church at Clarendon Mission Partnership Briefs

 Lon and Louise Diehl

-The Diehl’s opened a training school for Chinese missionary candidates through the home church networks.
+The Diehls, former members of the Church at Clarendon, opened a training school for Chinese missionary candidates through the home church networks.
 To learn more visit: Wycliffe.

 The Arlington Food Assistance Center*